 Information relating to individual bank balances, insurance, and collateral of cash deposits is not available since such information is determined on a statewide basis and not for individual departments or divisions.
 A portion of the bank balances is covered by federal deposit insurance or by collateral held by the State Treasury, or by the State's fiscal agents in the name of the State.
 Other bank balances are held by fiscal agents in the State's name for the purpose of satisfying outstanding bond obligations.
 Accordingly, these deposits are exposed to custodial credit risk.
 Custodial credit risk is the risk that in the event of a bank failure, the State's deposits may not be returned to it.
-For demand or checking accounts and certificates of deposit, the State requires that the depository banks pledge collateral based on the daily available bank balance to limit its exposure to custodial credit risk.
-The use of daily available bank balances to determine collateral requirements results in the available balances being under-collateralized at various times during the fiscal year.
+For demand or checking accounts and certificates of deposit, the State requires that the depository banks pledge collateral based on the daily available bank balances to determine collateral requirements results in the available balances being under-collateralized at various times during the fiscal year.
 All securities pledged as collateral are held either by the State Treasury or by the State's fiscal agents in the name of the State.
 The State also requires that no more than 60% of the State's total funds available for deposit and on deposit in the State Treasury may be deposited in any one financial institution.

-At June 30, 2008, a portion of the State Treasury Investment Pool was invested in auction rate securities.
+At June 30, 2009, a portion of the State Treasury Investment Pool was invested in auction rate securities.
 Due to ongoing issues in the credit market of the United States, particularly related to auction rate securities, the State Treasury Investment Pool recorded a decrease in fair value related to its investments in auction rate securities.
-The change in fair value amounts to approximately \$9.5 million, which is recorded against interest income in the accompanying financial statements.
+The change in fair value allocated to the Division amounted to approximately \$13.9 million, which is recorded against interest income in the accompanying financial statements.